inducer/loopy/doc/ref_kernel.rst

 constraints, the loop domain is convex.

 Note that *n* in the example is not an iname.
-It is a :ref:`domain-parameter` that is passed to the kernel by the user.
+It is a :ref:`domain-parameters` that is passed to the kernel by the user.

 To accommodate some data-dependent control flow, there is not actually a single loop domain, but rather a *tree of loop domains*,